 Target: From now through December 22nd, Target shoppers will be able to get their items within 48 hours without paying extra.
 And unlike a similar shipping offer they launched in the spring, this one requires neither a minimum purchase nor the use of Target’s REDcard.
 The retailer will also be making its drive-up service available at roughly 1,000 locations across the U.S. by the end of this month.
 Using this service, customers who do their shopping through the store’s app can head to a store within the hour and get the items they purchased brought out to their car.

 BestBuy: For a fourth consecutive year, the company will provide free shipping on all online orders, with requiring a minimum purchase.
 From November 8th through December 25th, BestBuy’s offer will be available across the US.
 For shoppers who want same-day delivery, an additional $5.99 fee will apply.

 While these are all fantastic offers for customers, there’s a broader question for the industry as free deliveries become the industry standard in customers’ minds.
 As Frank Poore, CEO of CommerHub discussed recently in Forbes, “the shipping perk creates additional pressure on everyone to race to the common denominator — which is fast, free shipping.
 It’s clearly a conversion driver for retailers and sets the longer term implication that fast, free shipping is going to be expected as the standard at all times and on all items.”

 It’s clear that the pressure is on for retailers as free shipping becomes the norm.
-Orchestrating an efficient distribution and delivery strategy is rapidly becoming an imperative to ensure last mile overheads don’t make a disproportionate dent in retail profit margins.
+Orchestrating an efficient distribution and delivery strategy is rapidly becoming an imperative to ensure that first mile and last mile overheads don’t make a disproportionate dent in retail profit margins.